 These are permitted on board our non-peak services and must be secured once on our vessel.

-They can not exceed 2 meters in length.
+• All surfboards or kite boards cannot exceed 2 meters in length.

 Groups